-There are several recipes out there for homemade dog shampoo for fleas, one of which is not only very simple to concoct, but is also ideal if you dog has sensitive skin!
+There are several recipes out there for homemade dog shampoo for fighting fleas, one of which is not only very simple to concoct, but is also ideal if you dog has sensitive skin!

 This homemade dog shampoo for fleas requires:

-For a lower-volume homemade flea shampoo or for a smaller dog or puppy, try:
+For a lower-volume homemade dog shampoo to fight fleas or for a smaller dog or puppy, try:

 Apply either solution with a spray bottle or a thoroughly cleaned-out condiment bottle to minimize waste.
 Work the homemade dog shampoo into your dog’s fur, particularly along hard-to-reach areas down the spine, the base of the tail, the chest and under the forearms, and let it soak in for at least five minutes before rinsing.
 Comb or brush your dog during that time to remove dead fleas.

 Several homemade dry shampoos for dogs also include baking soda.
 These tend to involve:

 Sprinkle the mixture on your dog and massage it into the dog’s skin with your hands or with a comb or brush.
-It is best not to use too much baking soda at a time — a cup for a mid-sized dog, half a cup for a very small dog or puppy — and not to apply this method too frequently, since the residue from the powder can accumulate, no matter how much a dog shakes himself afterward.
-A dry shampoo for dogs is a good stopgap, but nothing beats the fun of having your dog shake water all over you or your bathroom from time to time.
+It is best not to use too much baking soda at a time — a cup for a mid-sized dog, half a cup for a very small dog or puppy— and not to apply this method too frequently, since the residue from the powder can accumulate, no matter how much a dog shakes himself afterward.
+A dry homemade shampoo for dogs is a good stopgap, but nothing beats the fun of having your dog shake water all over you or your bathroom from time to time.

 If you bathe your dog more frequently, or if your dog tends to have sensitive, itchy or dry skin, you might want to try a homemade dog shampoo that will bring some degree of relief.
 Adding ingredients such as aloe vera gel or glycerine can help relieve itchy and dry skin.
 Glycerine is a sugar-based, water-soluble alcohol compound, much less frequently found around the house than vinegar or baking soda, but can easily be found in drug stores, pharmacies and online.

-A typical recipe for homemade dog shampoos for dogs with sensitive skin involves:
+A typical recipe for homemade dog shampoo for dogs with sensitive skin involves: